 How do we evaluate the impact of our stories?

-Not only can storytelling be evaluated, within limits, but it can also be a method of evaluation, providing a picture of the change you make.
-Here’s how to make it useful.
+Not only can storytelling be evaluated within limits, but it can also serve as a method of evaluation—providing insight into the change a project makes.
+Here’s how to make the process useful and relevant.

 “Not everything that can be counted counts, and not everything that counts can be counted.”—William Bruce Cameron